Jesus0204/ElvenGrammar/README.md

 9. `Eldali hosta lassi`: Some elves gather leaves.
 10. `Eldali hosta parmar`: Some elves gather books.
 11. `Calmar síla`: Lamps shine.
+12. `Aranli harya macili ar calmali`: Some kings have some swords and, some lamps.
+13. `Aranli harya macili ar calmali ar parmali`: Some kings have some swords and, some lamps and some books.
+14. `Aranli harya macili ar calmali ar parmali hya eredi`: Some kings have some swords and, some lamps and some books or mountains.

 ### Incorrect Sentences
 1. `Aldai harya lassi`: Trees have leaves.